nicktolhurst/nicktolhurst.github.io/_posts/2023-03-12-faster-ci-introduction.md

 The output of my journey will be shared here, in the hope that others can optimise their own efforts to speed up their own CI / CD pipelines, without having to make as many mistakes along the way.

+#### Before we dive in

+Let's start with some context.

+I frequently work with a large monolithic code-base.
+In fact, there are over 50 developers working on this repository.
+There are hundreds of projects that each require building, testing, packaging, and publishing.
+Once published, the deployment of these projects is handled outside of #AzureDevOps.

+Despite the size of the code-base, productivity isn't terrible.
+The developers work together in unison to deliver features and enhancements into production many times per day.
+But there are inefficiencies within the design, process and implementation of the CI / CD pipeline that could accelerate the productivity of our teams.

+This is day 0.
+This is where we are starting, and our current software development life cycle (SDLC) benchmarks are as follows:

+- Feature Development takes ~ 55m to deploy to a testing environment.
+- PR / Code Review takes ~ 55m to run automated build validation tasks.
+- Deployment takes ~ 55m to build and create a production channel deployment.

+Yes - these times are suspiciously similar.
+We will cover that in a future post.

 #### The Series

 {%- assign sorted_projects = site.posts | sort: "date" -%}